xmtp/xmtp-dot-org/blog/thirdweb.md

 }
 ```

-With remote storage is different because uploading and decrypting the file is resource consuming.
+With remote storage is s different story because uploading and decrypting the file is resource consuming.
 We need to use the `RemoteAttachmentCodec` to decrypt the file and then render it.
 In the future we will dive into performance improvements.

 ```tsx
 // This method receives the message.content as attachment, the xmtp client and the RemoteAttachmentCodec